 Pilot charter for 1–2 workflows: owner, KPI, scope, access, timeline, deployment path.

-Knowledge workers, managers, and power users learn AI for real work — drafting, research, document handling, workflow mapping, exception handling, and agent design.
+Your office team, managers, and power users learn AI for real work — drafting, research, document handling, workflow mapping, exception handling, and AI worker design.
 Templates and canvases they keep using long after the program ends.

-Prompt library, workflow maps, exception queue design, and draft agent instructions for a candidate workflow.
+Prompt library, workflow maps, exception queue design, and draft AI worker instructions for a candidate job.

 One frame the whole company shares.
 It moves AI from individual time savings to operational leverage that runs without a human in every step.